andrewchilds/overcast/README.md

       --user NAME                     |
       --ssh-key PATH                  |
       --shell-command "COMMAND"       | bash -s
+      --ssh-args ARGS                 |
+      --continueOnError               | false
+      --mr --machine-readable         | false
       --parallel -p                   | false
-      --continueOnError               | false
-      --ssh-args ARGS                 |

     Relative paths are relative to the cwd, or to these directories:
     /path/to/.overcast/scripts
     /path/to/installed/overcast/scripts

-    Example:
+    Examples

+    Run bundled scripts in sequence on a "db" cluster:
     $ overcast run db install/core install/redis

-    # Pass along arbitrary SSH arguments, such as to force a pseudo-tty:
+    Pass along arbitrary SSH arguments, for example to force a pseudo-tty:
     $ overcast run all /my/install/script --ssh-args "-tt"
 ```